zachwaugh/ZWAutoLink/README.md

 `NSDataDetector` is a good built-in solution, but I found it didn't handle all the cases I needed and there was no configuration available.
 This has slightly different use cases, but the *rails_autolink* gem seemed like good place to start from a well-tested and widely used approach as opposed to writing my own regex.
 I plan on adding support for swapping out which "engine" to use, so you can auto-link with the NSDataDetector or your own regex if you prefer, re-use the same

+## To Do

+- Add more tests
+- Support linking emails
+- Add support for truncation

 ## License

 Licensed under the MIT license.